Big Oil to tell Congress markets, not companies, set fuel prices-testimony

 Scott Sheffield, the chief executive of Pioneer, the top producer in the Permian Basin, will say oil companies cannot quickly turn on the taps because of worker and supply chain shortages, and the decommissioning of many rigs and hydraulic fracturing fleets when prices were low in 2020.

-(Reporting by Timothy Gardner, David Shepardson in Washington, Liz Hampton in Denver and Sabrina Valle in Houston; editing by Richard Pullin)
+(Reporting by Timothy Gardner, David Shepardson in Washington, Liz Hampton in Denver and Sabrina Valle in Houston; editing by Richard Pullin and Jonathan Oatis)

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))